Updated: December 23, 2025

 Where can I find cheap property in Portugal under 50k?

-Property is more affordable in the interior, rural, or low density areas in Portugal, and many of these cheap houses for sale in Portugal are big and spacious.
+If your budget is around €50,000, the best places to look in Portugal are interior regions such as Alentejo, Central Portugal and the North, plus a few low-density areas in Portugal.
+Many of these cheap houses for sale in Portugal near beaches are big and spacious.
 This would be your best bet for finding cheap property in Portugal under 50k.

 This is not to say that you will not find some bargain property for sale in Portugal in more in-demand areas, but the most affordable areas are in the lesser-known parts of the country.